-TINDLE I

 FEDERALLY FUNDED BENEFIT PROGRAMS

 Program SSA Data Exchange System(s)

-[X] Medicaid BENDEX/SDX/EVS/SVES/SOLQ/SVES I-Citizenship /Quarters of Coverage/Prisoner Query
+BENDEX/SDX/SVES IV/SOLQ/SVES-1- Citizenship/Quarters of Coverage/PUPS

-☐ Temporary Assistance to Needy Families (TANF)
+Temporary Assistance to Needy Families (TANF)

 Supplemental Nutrition Assistance Program (SNAP- formally Food Stamps)

-☐ Unemployment Compensation (Federal)

-☐ Unemployment Compensation (State)
+☐ Unemployment Compensation

 State Child Support Agency

 Low-Income Home Energy Assistance Program (LI-HEAP)

 ☐ Workers Compensation

 ☐ Vocational Rehabilitation Services

-☐ Foster Care (IV-E)

-State Health Insurance Program (S-CHIP)

-☐ Women, Infants and Children (W.I.C.)

-[X] Medicare Savings Programs (MSP) LIS File

-[X] Medicare 1144 (Outreach) Medicare 1144 Outreach File

-☐ Other Federally Funded, State-Administered Programs (List Below)

-Program SSA Data Exchange System(s)
+☐ Foster Care (IV-E) State Children's Health Insurance Program (CHIP) BENDEX/SDX/SVES IV,SVES-1 Citizenship ☐ Women, Infants and Children (W.I.C.)
+LIS File Medicare 1144 (Outreach) Medicare 1144 Outreach File ○ Other Federally Funded, State-Administered Programs (List Below) Program SSA Data Exchange System(s) Program Medi-Cal Access Program (MCAP) SSA Data Exchange System(s) BENDEX/SDX/SVES IV

 - (2) The State Agency will use each identified data exchange system only for the purpose of administering the specific program for which access to the data exchange system is provided.
-SSA data exchange systems are protected by the Privacy Act and federal law prohibits the use of SSA's data for any purpose other than the purpose of administering the specific program for which such data is disclosed.
-In particular, the State Agency will use: (a) the tax return data disclosed by SSA only to determine individual eligibility for, or the amount of, assistance under a state plan pursuant to Section 1137 programs and child support enforcement programs in accordance with 26 U.S.C. § 6103(1)(8); and (b) the citizenship status data disclosed by SSA under the Children's Health Insurance Program Reauthorization Act of 2009, Pub.
-L. 111-3, only for the purpose of determining entitlement to Medicaid and CHIP program for new applicants.
-The State Agency also acknowledges that SSA's citizenship data may be less than 50 percent current.
-Applicants for SSNs report their citizenship data at the time they apply for their SSNs; there is no obligation for an individual to report to SSA a change in his or her immigration status until he or she files a claim for benefits. - C. PROGRAM QUESTIONNAIRE: Prior to signing this IEA, the State Agency will complete and submit to SSA a program questionnaire for each of the federally funded, state-administered programs checked in Table 1 above.
+SSA data exchange systems are protected by the Privacy Act and Federal law prohibits the use of SSA's data for any purpose other than the purpose of administering the specific program for which such data is disclosed.
+In particular, the State Agency will: - a) use the tax return data disclosed by SSA only to determine individual eligibility for, or the amount of, assistance under a program listed in 26 U.S.C. § 6103(1)(7) and (8). - b) use citizenship status data disclosed by SSA only to determine entitlement of new applicants to: (a) the Medicaid program and CHIP pursuant to the Children's Health Insurance Program Reauthorization Act of 2009, Pub.
+L. 111-3; or (b) federally funded, state-administered health or income maintenance programs approved by SSA to receive the SSA Data Set through the Centers for Medicare & Medicaid Services' (CMS) Federal Data Services Hub (Hub).

+Applicants for Social Security numbers (SSN) report their citizenship data at the time they apply for their SSNs; there is no obligation for an individual to report to SSA a change in his or her immigration status until he or she files a claim for benefits.

+C. PROGRAM QUESTIONNAIRE: Prior to signing this IEA, the State Agency will complete and submit to SSA a program questionnaire for each of the federally funded, state-administered programs checked in Table 1 above.
 SSA will not disclose any data under this IEA until it has received and approved the completed program questionnaire for each of the programs identified in Table 1 above.